minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

 **************************************

 OpenKAT has been created to automate tedious tasks such as this one.
 We like to include an automated verification process for objects that includes the entire chain of information, with nice green checkmarks.
 It is on the roadmap, if you want to contribute to it you are most welcome!
 Get in touch through meedoen@openkat.nl.

-        5432,  # PostgreSQL
-    ]

-You can set the ports of SA and DB to an empty string to disable the check.